hiroppy/fusuma/README.md

   - Using a Fluorescent Marker on the slides
 - [Live Mode](#live-mode)
   - Streaming tweets and comments
+- Deploy Mode
   - Deploying to GitHub Pages
+- PDF Mode
   - Exporting slides as PDF
-- Live
+- Live Mode
   - Can make a speech while streaming a comment on Twitter

 ## Demos